dharani6/TuteDude/README.md

 # TuteDude
-# Funcanaliteis of the Program is to create python program to addition, subtraction, muliplication, division.
+# The functionality of the Program is to create a Python program for addition, subtraction, multiplication, and division.
 Task 1: Perform Basic Mathematical Operations
 Problem Statement: Write a Python program that does the following:
 1. Takes two numbers as input from the user.